tanzil7890/TypeA11y/README.md

 A powerful TypeScript/Babel compiler plugin that enforces accessibility (a11y) best practices at compile time.
 This plugin helps catch accessibility issues early in the development process by validating React/JSX code against WAI-ARIA specifications.

+## Vision:
+A library or tool that runs compile-time validations against your JSX/TSX/HTML code to catch common accessibility mistakes—missing alt attributes, incorrect ARIA roles, or lack of proper headings structure.

+## What problem it solves:
+Accessibility issues often slip through until runtime or manual testing.
+A compile-time solution would guide developers to fix these problems early.
+Combined with a typed approach, it could offer suggestions for compliant ARIA attributes and highlight required accessibility properties.

 ## Features

 ### 🔍 Static Analysis